stashed/docs/docs/reference/operator/stash_restore.md

       --metrics-enabled             Specify whether to export Prometheus metrics --pushgateway-url string      Pushgateway URL where the metrics will be pushed --restore-model string        Specify whether using job or init-container to restore (default init-container) (default "init-container")
-      --secret-dir string           Directory where storage secret has been mounted --target-kind string          Kind of the Target
+      --target-kind string          Kind of the Target
       --target-name string          Name of the Target
 ```